Guardian

 Memory.
 4-level compression pipeline (raw -> summary -> pattern -> principle).
 Strength decays over time, reinforces on retrieval.

 Post-session pipeline.
 Fires on conversation end.
 Extracts decisions, tasks, and code artifacts.
 Generates typed notes.
 Indexes into FTS5 for search.
 Links entities into a knowledge graph.
+Runs awareness-trap detection.

 Limitations